gryphonshafer/pnwquizzing/docs/about_us/testimonials.md

 And perhaps the most amazing part of my quizzing experience (so far) came the following year in eighth grade, when I discovered the magic of actually quoting what I memorized (instead of my previous strategy of memorizing and then forgetting).
-This revolutionary tactic facilitated a jump from an average of 45.22 at District Meet 4, to an average of 72.67 at District Meet 5, guaranteeing me my first finish in the top 5.
+This revolutionary tactic facilitated a jump from an average of 45.22 at Region Meet 4, to an average of 72.67 at Region Meet 5, guaranteeing me my first finish in the top 5.
 This was even more astonishing since it came on the heels of a 21st place finish at DM 4, and a 19th place year-to- date ranking (prior to DM 5).
 After Meet 5, I had another incredible experience at Great West (shout out to teammates Hannah Stuart, Emma Madsen, and Jamie Rand, and coach Kim Fisher!), including a team finish in the top nine, loads of fun, and a higher than expected personal average.
-Yet God was not done with this year of quizzing, and at District Championships I got a perfect 90.
+Yet God was not done with this year of quizzing, and at Region Championships I got a perfect 90.
 I look back on this with fond memories, but I do not boast in it, for I know that it was not just, or even primarily, my doing.
 While I certainly knew the material better than I had before, a perfect 90 was an undeserved blessing.